b3scale/b3scale/README.md

     because it might end up in the shell history.
 Be careful.

  * `B3SCALE_RECORDINGS_PUBLISHED_PATH` required if recordings are supported: This points to the shared path where published recordings are.

- * `B3SCALE_RECORDINGS_UNPUBLISHED_PATH` not sure.
-I guess unpublished recordings. whatever.
+   Example: `/ceph/recordings/published`

+ * `B3SCALE_RECORDINGS_UNPUBLISHED_PATH` recordings are moved here, when unpublished Please note that in both directories the subfolder for the format should be present. (e.g. `/ceph/recordings/unpublished/presentation`)
+   Example: `/ceph/recordings/unpublished`

  * `B3SCALE_RECORDINGS_PLAYBACK_HOST` path to host with the player.
    For example: https://playback.mycluster.example.bbb/